calyx-servicios/custom-etilfarma/purchase_order_foreign_report/README.rst

 .. !!!
 Description must be max 2-3 paragraphs, and is required.

-This module extends the functionality of ... to support ... and to allow you to ...
+This module extends the functionality of purchase order and to allow you to print a new report for foreign orders

 **Table of contents**